LPCIC/elpi/LANGUAGE.md

 filtered according to the clique they are declared in and they are manipulated by CHR rules (see CHR section).

+`ELpi_runtime.CustomConstraints` lets one declare custom constraint types and `Elpi_runtime.register_custom` lets one add predicates that update the constraint set.
+Such constraint set must be functional since backtracking keeps a pointer to the old set in order to backjump.
+Updating the constraint set may railse `No_clause` and trigger backtracking.

 ### CHR

 ```